netzkern/butler/docs/templateSyntax.md

 ```

 ## Get survey results
 We generate getter functions to provide an easier access to survey results.
-If you set the name e.g to `name=db` to a question you can access the value with:
+If you set the name e.g to `name: db` of a question you can access the value with:

 ```
 butler{getDb}